DNS

 ISP/resolving DNS

--The job of this person is to find the IP address of whatever domain user is looking for instead of the system.
+- The job of this person is to find the IP address of whatever domain the user is looking for instead of the system.

--This will user's internet service provider.
+- This will use the user's internet service provider.
 It will talk to through the following people.

 Root DNS